Texas plays in Big 12 Tournament against the Kansas State - WTOP News

 Kansas City, Missouri; Wednesday, 7 p.m.
 EDT

-BOTTOM LINE: Texas takes on Kansas State in the Big 12 Tournament.
+BOTTOM LINE: Texas and Kansas State play in the Big 12 Tournament.

-The Longhorns’ record in Big 12 play is 9-9, and their record is 11-2 against non-conference opponents.
-Texas scores 76.6 points and has outscored opponents by 7.0 points per game.
+The Longhorns are 9-9 against Big 12 opponents and 11-2 in non-conference play.
+Texas averages 76.6 points while outscoring opponents by 7.0 points per game.

-The Wildcats are 8-10 against Big 12 teams.
-Kansas State is 4-2 when it has fewer turnovers than its opponents and averages 14.2 turnovers per game.
+The Wildcats are 8-10 in Big 12 play.
+Kansas State scores 72.2 points and has outscored opponents by 2.0 points per game.

-TOP PERFORMERS: Max Abmas is shooting 43.1% and averaging 16.8 points for the Longhorns.
-Dylan Disu is averaging 2.0 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Max Abmas is averaging 16.8 points and 4.3 assists for the Longhorns.
+Dylan Disu is averaging 17.1 points and 5.4 rebounds over the past 10 games.

-Tylor Perry is shooting 33.2% from beyond the arc with 2.7 made 3-pointers per game for the Wildcats, while averaging 15.2 points and 4.5 assists.
+Tylor Perry is averaging 15.2 points and 4.5 assists for the Wildcats.
 Arthur Kaluma is averaging 15.4 points and 6.9 rebounds over the last 10 games.

 LAST 10 GAMES: Longhorns: 6-4, averaging 76.7 points, 33.5 rebounds, 15.9 assists, 8.1 steals and 3.9 blocks per game while shooting 46.6% from the field.
 Their opponents have averaged 72.5 points per game.